This tasty keto tuna melt is the ultimate comfort food. In this easy recipe, the tuna melt is made with microwave 90-second bread.

 It’s true that this recipe is high in sodium.
 Most people on the keto diet do not worry about that.
 If you need to limit sodium, perhaps this recipe is not appropriate for you.
 Or you might be able to lower the sodium by using unsalted canned tuna.

 Note that I prefer to use avocado oil mayonnaise in the tuna salad.
-I believe it’s healthier than mayo based on vegetable oils.
+Not everyone agrees, but I believe it’s healthier than mayo based on vegetable oils.
 Another option is to use sour cream.

 How many servings does this recipe make?